Browse Advanced

 Poetry: Blues Style

 As a way to connect music and poetry, this lesson discusses the poetry of prominent African Americans and how it was influenced by blues music.
-They look for ways that the blues influence can be found in poetry
+They look for ways that the blues influence can be found in poetry.

 Powerful Poetry Presenting the Writer’s Soul

 Using Langston Hughes as an example, students delve into the way this poet uses words to convey his meaning.
-In particular, students focus on figurative language.
+In particular, pupils focus on figurative language.
 They also analyze how his poetry taps into universal themes.

 Introduce Blues